OliverACollins/muse-athena-test/README.md

 ### Software
 - **VScode**: on both machines, with both Python and Jupyter extensions installed
 - **Python (ideally 3.12)**: on both machines
-- **OpenSignals**: on recording machine, created for the BITalino
+- **OpenSignals**: on recording machine, allowing us to access the BITalino connections
-- **Lab Recorder (LSL)**: on recording machine
+- **Lab Recorder (Lab Streaming Layer; LSL)**: on recording machine

 <br>

 ### 1. Running the LSL Python bridge + index.html for the experiment
-- Ensure both machines are connected to the same WiFi network (for us, ideally to ethernet)
+- Ensure both machines are connected to the same Wi-Fi network (for us, ideally to ethernet)

 #### The recording machine
 - In VScode, on the recording machine, in a new terminal, write `ipconfig` and locate the device's **IPv4 address**